No one likes marks on their complexion. You've probably heard words like melasma and liver spots. Both refer to the same condition: hyperpigmentation.

 One option is hydroquinone, a prescription topical cream that slows down the pigment-making processes in the skin, Tanzi says.
 "Hydroquinone is one of the strongest and most effective brightening agents we have," she says.
 But at high concentrations it can be toxic to the skin, she says.
 (Some countries have banned it.
 In the U.S., most doctors think a low dose is safe, but they closely watch their patients.)

-Doctors usually prescribe a 4% hydroquinone cream, and a 2% version is available over the counter.
+Doctors usually prescribe a 4% hydroquinone cream, but patients should use it with great care.
 "Hydroquinone can be irritating and can actually increase pigmentation if used for too long, so I have patients take a ‘holiday' every 3 months and use other lightening agents," Tanzi says.
 Your doctor may suggest alternating hydroquinone with over-the-counter (OTC) treatments to limit irritation and avoid an adverse reaction.